This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 JSONB

-JSONB is not supported.
 To display JSONB data, you'll need to use CAST to convert it to another data type.

-Example of using CAST to convert a JSONB datatype
+Example: using CAST to convert a JSONB datatype

-To convert a JSONB data type, use:
+To convert a JSONB data type, use the following:

 SELECT surname, CAST(address as varchar) FROM gecko_keepers WHERE title = 'Dr